-Facebook has over a billion users world wide and is great because it can pretty much work for any business type.
+Facebook has over a billion users worldwide and is great because it can pretty much work for any business type.
+Apart from using www.spamzilla.io to get trusted backlinks for your business domains, Facebook has shown itself to be quite fruitful.
 It’s low maintenance, so you can post once a day, week or even once a month updating your fans with your latest news.

 Most Liked Facebook Pages in the UK